 Utah is beautiful year round.
 And every season brings something different.
 Here are my thoughts on each season to help you find what time of year will be best for your personal preferences.

-Pros: The mountains are just starting to turn green, wildflowers are blooming in July and the temperature is still great!
+Pros: The mountains are just starting to turn green, wildflowers start blooming in July and the temperature is still great!
 It’s not quite travel season so there will be less crowds.
+This is a great time of year to elope in Moab or Zion as there will be less crowds, lower prices, and lovely weather!

 Cons: The weather is all over the place in Utah.
 Some spring days are 60-70 degrees, sunny and beautiful.
 While the next day can be 40-60 degrees, rainy with high winds.
 If you elope high in the mountains, there will still be snow and some roads are closed until June or July.
 Due to the snow melt, hiking trails can become muddy.